jquad-group/backstage-jquad/README.md

     baseUrl: https://kubernetes-api-server:6443
     authorizationBearerToken: TOKEN (remove this line, if you dont have auth enabled)
     dashboardBaseUrl: https://tekton-dashboard.myserver.com/
+    # externalLogsUrl: https://s3-bucket/ # (optional) use this url to fetch the logs instead of the k8s api server
 ```

 # Add the plugin to your custom backstage app